oddvalue/dockerised-shopify-cli/readme.md

 ```

 You'll be provided a link for your store, open it in your browser and login and you'll be dropped in to a bash shell in the docker container where you can run `shopify` commands on that store.

+The script automatically adds an env file to your project directory.
+The env file contains the following variables:

+* `STORE_URL` - The URL of the store you want to connect to

 ## Shopify CLI Docs